 Volunteer Sign Up

-Our team needs the help of parents and community members to run tournaments and support fundraising opportunities for the wrestling organization.
-Simply put, when it comes to Saint Peter Youth Wrestling hosting individual and team tournaments at the high school, we rely on the dedication and support of parent and community volunteers to ensure the success of these events.
-Please review our Volunteer Agreement which outlines our expectations for our members with regards to helping via volunteering.
+One of our largest fund raising opportunities for our club is hosting tournaments.
+When it comes to hosting individual and team tournaments at the high school, we rely on the dedication and support of parent and community volunteers to ensure the success of these events during the season.
+Please review our Volunteer Agreement which outlines our requirements and expectations for our members including deposits and time investment.

 In the sections below you will find an overview of the types of jobs that we typically ask for volunteer help with.